Thedegreeisalie/Thedegreeisalie.github.io/homework/hw3/task1.md

 The following is the code for abserror.cpp

-    // Task: Implement a method/routine that computes and returns the absolute error in the approximation of a number x by another number y.
-Also create an entry for the method in your software manual
-    // in a frost course to numerical methods absolute Error in v is the absolute value of the difference of u and v
-    // |u-v| or abs(u-v)

 		#include <cstdlib>

 		#include "absError2NormVector.h"

-		// This is done hideously by enumerating all the cases.
-This could be done better double absError2NormVector(std::vector<double> x, std::vector<double> y) {
+		double absError2NormVector(std::vector<double> x, std::vector<double> y) {
 			double sumx;
 			double sumy;